 This scarce and early machine is the coin-operated version of the Type N. It is historically significant since it was the first spring-driven coin-operated phonograph in the mass market (earlier machines were battery-powered).
 First offered in August 1896, and only in the market for one year,

 it used the same heavy-duty upper mechanical assembly as the home version but with

 an added coin mechanism.
-This was mounted in a large cabinet with a removable domed glass
+This was mounted in a table top cabinet with a removable curved glass

 lid.
 (In later Columbia coin-operated Graphophones the lid was attached with hinges.)